CowDogMoo/warpgate/docs/cli-configuration.md

 order: environment variables, managed identity, Azure CLI (`az login`).
 Standard `AZURE_SUBSCRIPTION_ID` and `AZURE_TENANT_ID` env vars are honoured.

+Azure builds do not auto-discover missing target fields during `warpgate build`.
+Define the Azure target fields explicitly in the template, or override them with CLI flags/global config before building.

 **Required RBAC:**

 - The credential principal needs Contributor on the build resource group and